informalsystems/vdd/fastsync/fastsync.md

 #### Additional Variables
-- *trustedBlockstore*: stores for each height greater than *startBlock.Height*, the block of that height. initially it contains only *startBlock*
+- *trustedBlockstore*: stores for each height greater than *startBlock.Height*, the block of that height.
+Initially it contains only *startBlock*